leekevinyg/js-algorithms-sandbox/src/longestConsecutiveSequence/README.md

 **Solution**

-Ways to approach:

-1.

-Sort it using quicksort, and then return longest consecutive sequence of items that are 1 away.

-2.

 We can think of each number as a node in a graph.
 As we iterate through the input array, we start tracking the nodes that we have seen.
 When we see a neighbor of a node that we have seen before, we can union them together using the union find data structure.
-At the end, we just return the number of items in the largest tree.
+Since we are keeping track of tree sizes in our UF data structure to maintain O(lg n) union/find complexity, we just output the max size tree in our UF data structure to get the longest consecutive sequence.

 **Time and Space Complexity**

-1.

-TODO, study up on quicksort

-2.

 O(n) time and space.
-Javascript map operations are [linear](https://stackoverflow.com/a/31092145/1718640), and our union() operation is O(lg n).
+Javascript map operations are [linear](https://stackoverflow.com/a/31092145/1718640), and our union() operation is O(lg n) with out [weighted union find](../../notes/union-find.md) data structure.